PO-GUISE+: Pose and object guided transformer token selection for efficient driver action recognition: Experiments

 \subsubsection{Comparison with baseline.}

-First, we test the baseline plus semantic information in the form of a human pose estimation task (baseline+HM(P) in Table~\ref{tab:driveact_ablation}).
-On average, it increases the accuracy of all actions in 0.85 points.
-However, the pose information provides a significant improvement in the accuracy of some actions, as illustrated in Fig.~\ref{fig:class_acc_bars}.
-In fact, actions that involve object interaction, such as sunglasses, door, seat belt, or a bottle, and where the body pose is important, get the greatest improvement, around 20\%.
-The main drawback is the increased computational cost by 58 GFLOPS due to the extra tokens that need to be processed.
+First, we test the baseline plus semantic information in the form of a human pose estimation task, see baseline+HM(P) in Table~\ref{tab:ablation}.
+On average, it increases the accuracy of all actions by 1.07 points in Drive\&Act.
+The addition of objects, see baseline+HM(P+OB), increases the baseline by 3.08\%.
+The pose and object information provides a significant improvement in the accuracy of some actions.
+A small drawback is the increased computational cost of 5\% more GFLOPS, due to the additional tokens that need to be processed for the heatmap estimation.